bumberboy/xk6-connectrpc/README.md

 ## What's Included

-This project contains two main components:

-1. **xk6-connectrpc** - The k6 extension for Connect-RPC load testing
+This project contains the **xk6-connectrpc** k6 extension for Connect-RPC load testing.
-2. **protoc-gen-k6-connectrpc** - A Protocol Buffer compiler plugin that generates k6-friendly JavaScript clients

-**🎯 Recommended Approach**: Use `protoc-gen-k6-connectrpc` to generate JavaScript clients for your services.
-This provides the best developer experience with zero setup required.

 ## Installation